jscastonguay/Houdini/docs/README.md

 # Houdini - A Unit Testing and Mocking Framework for C Language

+IN DEVELOPMENT !!!

 Houdini is a easy unit testing and mocking framework for **C language**, especially for **embedded systems**.
-It is implemented in only **two C header files** and does not required a complex scripting language or a complex environment.
+It is implemented in only **two C header files** and does not required any complex scripting language or complex environment.

 > Everything is in C, no C++, no Python, no Ruby, just good old plain C, even for the mocking framework !!!

 Unit testing framework is the easy part: every C programmer can do it minimally with the standard `` assert() `` or the equivalent.
 The real challenge however is managing the dependencies with a mocking framework and this is our focus.
-Houdini is not perfect, there are other frameworks that are pretty good at mocking functions, that take less testing code.
+Houdini is not perfect, there are other frameworks that are pretty good at mocking functions that take less testing code.
 But often they use either C++ features and/or an external tool/language like python or ruby that make the glue between elements.
 This is where Houdini is special:

 * Only two C header files;
 * only five marcos for the basic usage;